openwebdocs/owd-website/content/posts/jean-yves-perrier.md

 tags: ["announcements"]
 ShowToc: false
 ShowBreadCrumbs: false
+excerpt: "Open Web Docs is excited to announce that Jean-Yves Perrier has joined the team today as a full-time Sr. Technical Writer."
 ---

 Open Web Docs is excited to announce that Jean-Yves Perrier has joined the team today as a full-time Sr. Technical Writer.